9cookies/wiremock-extensions/callback-simulator.md

 ### Common Callback Model

-The properties shared by all callbacks are the `delay` and the `data` where the delay defines the wait time in seconds the callback will scheduled for when the URL defined in the mapping stub was requested.
+The properties shared by all callbacks are the `delay` and the `data` properties.
+The delay defines the wait time in milliseconds the callback will be scheduled for, when the URL defined in the mapping stub was requested.
+The data allows arbitrary JSON.

 ```json
 {